Shatterday

-"Shatterday" is the first segment of the premiere episode of the television series The Twilight Zone.
+"Shatterday" is the first segment of the premiere episode of the first season of the television series The Twilight Zone.
 The story follows a man who finds that a double of himself has moved into his apartment and is taking over his life.
 The segment is nearly a one-man show for featured actor Bruce Willis; all the other significant characters appear only offscreen.

 Opening narration

 Plot

 Peter Jay Novins is at a bar and accidentally dials his own home phone number.
 The phone is answered by someone who claims to be Peter Jay Novins and sounds just like him.
-Flustered, Peter leaves the bar and uses a phone booth to call his house.
+Flustered, Peter leaves the bar and uses a phone booth to call his home.
 He gets himself again and begins to believe that the man on the other end of the line is his doppelganger.
 Peter thinks about heading over to his apartment, but the man on the phone warns him against it and tells him that because Peter's life is terrible, he is going to change it.

 Peter cashes out his bank account, calls the grocery store and insults them to ensure that Peter B (the doppelganger still in the apartment) cannot get food delivered.
 He hopes this will force Peter B to eventually leave the apartment and allow him to move back in, reclaiming his life.
 However, Peter B already used the $200 that was stashed away to stock up on groceries.
 He tells Peter A that he figures that Peter A is a piece of him that wandered off while he was sleeping.
 Peter A, however, thinks that it's possible that when he went to a friend's lab and a picture of his "aura" was taken, it somehow "stole" something from him.

 As days go by, Peter A becomes increasingly sick, while Peter B makes major changes to his life: He patches things up with his estranged mother and invites her to live with him, turns down an unethical advertising job that he had previously accepted, tries to make amends with an ex-girlfriend who left her husband to pursue their affair only for Peter to dump her when he tired of their relationship, and plans to marry his current girlfriend and have children.
 Peter B visits Peter A's hotel room to finally meet him face to face, telling him that he is being replaced and is becoming a memory.
 Peter B reveals that things are going well with him and that he has put his life in order—something Peter A failed to do.
 He asks Peter A if there is anything he would have done differently.
 He says no. As Peter B leaves, Peter A wishes him well, shakes his hand, and then disappears.